MatrixPilot/MatrixPilot/Tools/uav_log_to_kml/Readme.txt

    on board computer.
 Some additional information is displayed when you click on any individual vector in the places window.

-Finally - you should know that you can edit all of the above by hand to add comments and analysis, and then save the file  as a new kmz to send to a friend for ongoing discussion.
-For example, if you click once on "Manual" in "Paths to Waypoints", and then right click on your mouse to go to "Properties", you can add text, and also change the default snapshot view of that route (very useful).

 This code has been shared early in its life.
 The wisdom of Open Source Community bulding is "Release Early, Release Often".